hartmut-mariadb/mariadb-docs/maxscale/reference/maxscale-maxctrl.md

 ```
 [maxctrl]
-u = my-name
+user = my-name
-p = my-password
+password = my-password
 ```

 Note that all access rights to the file must be removed from everybody else but the owner.
 MaxCtrl refuses to use the file unless the rights have been removed.

-Another file from which to read the defaults can be specified with the `-c` flag.
+Another file from which to read the defaults can be specified with the `--config=my-file` / `-c my-file` option.

 ## Commands